GhostNoteAudio/NoiseInvaderVST/Readme.md

 # Introduction

 It came to my attention that there is a serious lack of good noise gates available for free.
-To address this need, I decided to design this noise gate algorithm and release it as a free (as in beer and speech) VST plugin to the world.
+To address this need, I decided to design this noise gate algorithm and release it as a free VST plugin to the world.
 I hope you will find it as useful as I do.

-If you are a developer and you find yourself in need of a decent noise gate for your product, feel free to use this algorithm, it is completely free and comes with no restrictions.
+If you are a developer and you find yourself in need of a decent noise gate for your product, feel free to use this algorithm, it is completely free and comes licensed under the MIT License.
+All I ask is that you follow the license and give credit if you do use it.

 ## Download